raven-dev-ops/accessible_education_software/README.md

 - `POST /api/test-ocr` - calls the OCR service `/health` endpoint (when `OCR_SERVICE_URL` is set) and reports whether OCR is available; otherwise returns a stub message.
 - `GET /api/status` - returns a summary of app/DB/OCR health (used by admin dashboards and for quick smoke checks).

-### Cloud Run app and storage
+### Runtime and storage

-- Frontend: `accessible-web` Cloud Run service in `us-central1` at `https://accessible-web-139864076628.us-central1.run.app`.
+- GKE: `accessible-cluster` in `us-central1-a` runs the `accessible-web` (LoadBalancer) and `accessible-backend` (ClusterIP) Deployments/Services using the container images built by `cloudbuild-docker.yaml`.
+- Cloud Run: `accessible-web` and `accessible-backend` services in `us-central1` remain available as an alternate serverless deployment target; they use the same container images but are no longer the primary path for the `cs-poc` environment.
 - No relational database is currently provisioned; Next.js API routes fall back to bundled sample JSON for students/modules/notes when `DATABASE_URL` is unset.
 - Support ticket attachments (when enabled via `GCS_BUCKET` and `GCS_SA_KEY`) are stored in Cloud Storage and served via signed URLs.